HUGG/TC1D/docs/source/erosion-models.md

 ### Type 2: Constant rate(s) with step-function change(s) at specified time(s)

 ![Step-function change in erosion rate model example](png/cooling_hist_erotype2.png)<br/>
-*Example cooling history for the constant rate with a step-function change at a specified time erosion model.*
+*Example cooling history for the constant rates with step-function changes at specified times erosion model.*

 The constant rate(s) with step-function change(s) at specified time(s) case is used by defining `params["ero_type"] = 2`.